o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/rm-security-lmbr-aws.md

 If you specify a deployment access role, the actual role used depends on the deployment on which the command is operating\.
 If the `--deployment` argument has been specified, then the specified deployment is used\.
 If the `--deployment` argument has not been specified and the user has specified a default deployment, the default deployment is used\.
 If a default deployment has not been specified, the project’s default deployment is used\.

 `lmbr_aws` uses your configured AWS credentials to assume the specified role\.
-See [Configuration](/docs/userguide/gems/cloud-canvas/command-line.md#cloud-canvas-command-line-configuration) for a description of how the credentials are determined\.
+See [Configuration](/docs/userguide/gems/cloud-canvas/command-line#cloud-canvas-command-line-configuration) for a description of how the credentials are determined\.
 The credentials must have permission to assume the role\.
 For more information, see [Granting a User Permission to Switch Roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_permissions-to-switch.html)\.

 Before assuming the role, the `lmbr_aws` tool uses credentials to read project configuration data from AWS\.
 The `ProjectAccess` managed policy in the `project-template.json file` and the `DeploymentAccess` managed policy in the `deployment-access-template.json` file grant the permissions necessary to read this information\.
 You can attach the corresponding managed policy to any IAM user that works on a project or deployment\.

 Note that administrative users created for an AWS account normally have permissions to assume roles and read project configuration\.
 Administrative users typically have permission to perform any action on any resource owned by an account\.

-## Role Management Commands<a name="cloud-canvas-rm-security-lmbr-aws-role-management-commands"></a>
+## Role Management Commands {#cloud-canvas-rm-security-lmbr-aws-role-management-commands}

 Role management commands manage the [AWS::IAM::Role](/docs/userguide/gems/cloud-canvas/built-in-roles-and-policies.md) resource definitions in the `project-template.json` and `deployment-access-template.json` files\.
 After you use these commands to make changes, you must update the project or deployment access stacks for the changes to take effect\.
 For information about the permissions to perform this action, see [Controlling Access to Resources](/docs/userguide/gems/cloud-canvas/setting-access-permissions.md)\.

-### lmbr\_aws role add<a name="cloud-canvas-rm-security-lmbr-aws-role-add"></a>
+### lmbr\_aws role add {#cloud-canvas-rm-security-lmbr-aws-role-add}

 Adds an AWS IAM role resource definition to the `project-template.json file` or `deployment-access-template.json` file\.